-Looking at the financial implications for your business
+Together we explore the financial implications for your business.

-General Data Protection Regulations (GDPR) come into force in May 2018 and updates the Data Protection Act 1998.
+The General Data Protection Regulation (GDPR) came into force in May this year and forms part of the UK’s data protection regime together with the new Data Protection Act 2018.

-What will that mean for my business and our customer data?
+What does that mean for your business and your customer data?

-What is a security breach and what does it mean?
+We explain what constitutes a security breach and what it could mean for you.

-GDPR is a new EU directive coming into force in May 2018 that will set the standards for all laws and governance relating to the personal data for every EU citizen.
+GDPR sets out the standards for all laws and governance relating to the personal data for every EU citizen.

 Key #1: Any personal data your business stores, whether electronic or paper, that can directly identify an individual, must be held securely by law.